 We aren’t trying to scare you with horror stories so you don’t hire a pet sitter.
 Instead, we are trying to educate you regarding the care you seek for your pet.
 The prices these tech companies offer can really be too good to be true.
 We’re not trying to bash the competition, we are concerned about the safety of pets in the care of untrained sitters.

 When one pet sitter or dog walker fails, our whole community feels it.
 Places like Rover, Wag and Thumbtack do have quality sitters, but how do you know that you are getting one that is confident and knowledgeable in case of an emergency?
 When you get a sitter that thinks “Hey, this could be an easy way to make some extra cash…I mean, dogs are cool.” you aren’t exactly getting someone who has your pet’s best interest at heart.
 They aren’t trying to harm your dog, but they just are not the right person for the job.

 Think of it like this: Would you hire someone who “just LOVES cake” but has no real experience to bake your wedding cake?
 We didn’t think so which is why it is so important to hire a professional and well trained pet sitter to take care if your furry baby.

 Needless to say, we are proud of our Tailored Pet Services team.
-Tailored Pet Services started in May 2011 with just me caring for our tailored clients and grew to over 100+ weekly visits with 6 professional pet sitters and dog walkers.
+Tailored Pet Services started in May 2011 with just me caring for our tailored clients and grew to over 100+ weekly visits with 4 professional pet sitters and dog walkers.
 Still not convinced we are the best company to care for your furry baby?
-Visit our About Us page and get to know us a bit or visit our testimonial pages for some great personal stories from our clients.
+Visit our About Us page and get to know us or read testimonials by clicking links at bottom of page for some great personal stories from our clients.

 Ready to book service or want more information?
 Complete the form above and we’ll respond within one business day.